Bartholomew Badlesmere, 1st Baron Badlesmere: Rebellion

 By the summer of 1321, Bartholomew defied the King by associating with their mutual enemy the Earl of Lancaster and his allies in their active opposition to Edward's "evil councillors" such as the Despensers.
 The Lancastrian forces moved from the North to London, reaching the capital by the end of July.

 In the autumn, the King started to apply pressure targeted on Bartholomew, probably partly because many of his manors were closer to London than those of magnates such as Lancaster and partly because of anger at the disloyalty of his own household steward.
 Edward took control of Dover Castle and forbade Bartholomew entrance to the county of Kent, an injunction that he promptly breached.
 Bartholomew then returned to Witney, Oxfordshire, where a tournament attended by many of his new allies was being held.
-When returning to London from a pilgrimage to Canterbury, the Queen did not take the most direct route but detoured to Leeds Castle, where she and her armed retinue demanded access, precipitating the siege and its aftermath that is described in detail in the article about Bartholomew's wife.
+When returning to London from a pilgrimage to Canterbury, the Queen did not take the most direct route but detoured to Leeds Castle, where she and her armed retinue demanded access, precipitating the siege and its aftermath that is described in detail in the article about Bartholomew's wife Margaret de Clare, Baroness Badlesmere.

 Although Bartholomew assembled an armed force and marched from Witney towards Kent, by the time he reached Kingston upon Thames it was clear that he would not receive help from Lancaster and his followers and so he was not able to take effective action to relieve the siege.
 During the following months, civil war broke out.

 On 26 December 1321, the King ordered the Sheriff of Gloucester to arrest Bartholomew.
 Shortly afterwards, the King offered safe conducts to the rebels who would come over to him, with the specific exception of Bartholomew de Badlesmere.

 Details contained in arrest warrants signpost the progress of Bartholomew and his companions across England.
 By 15 January 1321/2, they had occupied and burned the town of Bridgnorth and sacked the castles at Elmley and Hanley.
 By 23 February, the rebels had been sighted in Northamptonshire.
 On 1 March, Bartholomew was reported as one of a number of prominent rebels who had reached Pontefract.

 On 11 March the sheriff of Nottingham and Derby was ordered to arrest the same group, who had taken Burton upon Trent but they departed from that town when the royal army approached.
 On 16 March 1321/22, the Earl of Lancaster and his allies were defeated at the Battle of Boroughbridge.